Rantu7/Exploratory-Data-Analysis-of-Bitcoin/READ_ME!!.md

 For Visualization: Seaborn and Matplotlib.pyplot

-### 2.  **Importing Data**: The data was downloaded from the internet in
+### 2.  **Importing Data**:

-    .csv format.
-Then it was directly loaded in Python from the computer.
+The data was downloaded from the internet in.csv format.Then it was directly loaded in Python from the computer.

-### 3.  **Cleaning the data**: Though there are numerous ways to clean dirty
+### 3.  **Cleaning the data**:

-    data, the following actions were taken to clean the downloaded data:
+Though there are numerous ways to clean dirty data, the following actions were taken to clean the downloaded data:

     1. Modifying column values to improve readability